zubairashfaque/my-site/_posts/2020-06-14-Graduate-Admission-Prediction.markdown

 ---

 ##  Project Description
 All around the world, it's the dream of every student to get admission to the Ivy League and students are often worried about their chances of admission to graduate school.
-The aim of this blog is to show how a regression model can be built to predict the chance of admission into a particular university based on the student's profile.
+The aim of this blog is to show how different regression models can be built to predict the chance of admission into a particular university based on the student's profile.
 This model will give students a clear idea about their admission probability in a particular university.

 {: .center}